yilany/remote-collab/Tutorials/GettingAroundShell.md

 ![Empty terminal](img/empty_terminal.png)

-_I hope you don't see `bean@Jamess-Mac-mini`.
-However, what you do see should look familiar!_
+_I hope you don't see `bean@Jamess-Mac-mini` in your shell.
+However, what you do see should look familiar to you!_

 ## Where are We?